 Anxiety disorders, along with depression, are among the most common mental disorders in the world today.
-Depression is the leading cause of disability worldwide and affects 350 million people globally, according to the World Health Organization
+Depression is the leading cause of disability worldwide and affects 350 million people globally, according to the World Health Organization (WHO).

 Treatment for the conditions are wide-ranging, from prescription drugs to counseling and therapy, but none have proven to have a universal effect.